Our Manifesto

 3

-National Food Security
+National Food Sovereignty

-Food security is not just about growing more; it is about growing efficiently and reliably.
+Food sovereignty is not just about growing more; it is about growing efficiently and reliably.
 In an island nation heavily dependent on imports, inefficiency is a liability.
 We are using data as a tool for national sovereignty, ensuring that local farms can compete with imports on consistency and resilience.

 4